Welcome to ClearView Baptist Church

 Meetings of the deacons will be held at least once a quarter under the direction of the deacon officers and a member of the pastoral staff.

-The church will elect a clerk annually and the clerk shall keep in a suitable book a record of all the actions of the church, except as otherwise herein provided.
-The clerk is responsible for keeping a register of the names of members, with dates of admission, dismissal or death, together with a record of baptisms.
-The clerk shall issue a letter of dismissal voted by the church, preserve on file all communications and written official reports and give legal notice of all meetings where such notice is necessary, as indicated in these bylaws.
-The church may delegate some of the clerical responsibilities to a church secretary.
-All church records are church property and should be filed in the church office.
+The Church will elect a Clerk annually and who has been nominated by the Nominating Committee and approved by the Church Council.
+Election of the Clerk shall be by a show of hands and an affirmation vote of three-fourths of the active members present at a regular business meeting.
+The Clerk shall keep in a suitable book a record of all the actions of the Church, except as otherwise herein provided.
+The Clerk is responsible for keeping a register of the names of members, with dates of admission, dismissal or death, together with a record of baptisms.
+The Clerk shall issue a letter of dismissal voted by the Church, preserve on file all communications and written official reports and give legal notice of all meetings where such notice is necessary, as indicated in these Bylaws.
+The Church may delegate some of the clerical responsibilities to other Church staff.
+All Church records are Church property and should be filed in the Church office.
+In the event of the death, resignation, or removal of the Clerk, the Church Council will appoint an interim Clerk until such time as a new Clerk is elected by the membership at the next regular business meeting.
+Removal of the Clerk will be by a two-thirds vote of the Church Council.

 III.
 COMMITTEES